reactioncommerce/reaction/imports/plugins/included/search/README.md

-Copy SearchProduct.json to /private/custom/ to get some extra products to test search results.
+Copy LargeSearchProduct.json to /private/custom/ to get some extra products (about 500) to test search results.